eli-devop/KAR/README.md

 ## 🔒 Security

 Found a vulnerability?
 Please **do not** open a public issue.
-Email the maintainers directly.
+Email the maintainer directly at dmesa@e-l-i.net.
 We take security seriously and will respond within 48 hours.

 ---